-AP Sources: Illinois governor to order shelter in place
+Illinois governor orders residents to stay at home

 “We will never shut these services down.”

-Pritzker had previously ordered all schools statewide to shut down and limited gatherings to 50 people to limit the spread of the coronavirus in the state.
+Pritzker had previously ordered all schools statewide to shut down and limited gatherings to 50 people to curb the spread of the coronavirus in the state.
 He also closed dine-in service at bars and restaurants, but allowed businesses to continue delivery or carryout options.

 The governors of California and New York have issued similar orders.